 The solution to this condition is called a sinus lift or sinus augmentation at top dental office in Mission Viejo, Aria Dental.
 Our periodontists at Aria Dental perform this procedure to elevate maxillary sinus membrane upward and placing a donor bone graft into the floor of your sinus and above your upper jaw in the area of molars and premolars.
 The end result is the improved bone height in the posterior maxilla, which is more favorable for implant placement.

 If enough bone between upper jaw ridge and the bottom of the sinus is present to stabilize the implant well, sinus lift or augmentations and implant placement can sometimes to be performed as a single procedure.
-If not enough bone exists, the sinus life will have to be performed first, and graft will have to mature for several months before implants are placed.
+If enough bone does not exist, the sinus life will have to be performed first, and graft will have to mature for several months before implants are placed.

 Missing Upper Teeth & Bone Loss